Flying Boats, Amphibians, and Seaworthiness

 First, the Twin Otter has a fat wing, giving it a lift advantage.
 Second, the Twin Otter stall speed is 3 knots slower, allowing it to become airborne quicker and land slower.
 Finally, the Caravan is mounted on the floats with a noticeable upward angle of attack.
 This might be to compensate for the engine being canted down and to the right, but the result is that the Caravan is nose-high during the initial takeoff runs and landing.
 The Twin Otter develops its takeoff speed and lift while pulling straight ahead.
 The Caravan prop has to pull upward to get the speed and lift it needs for takeoff.

 All these design differences give the Twin Otter slower landings and takeoff speeds in rough water, with a significant decrease in impact speeds.
-My point is that small design tweaks can make a big difference in open-water performance.
+Minor design tweaks can make a big difference in open-water performance.
 The other point is that flying boats pull straight ahead, maximizing their thrust naturally via their design.
-Overall, flying boats and their other attributes of minimized drag and increased stability are more efficient on the sea.
+Flying boats with minimized drag and increased stability are more efficient on the sea.

 Modern proprietary software that uses state-of-the-art techniques to analyze hull hydrodynamics, compute fluid dynamics, and analyze structural stress can provide data for OEMs to build faster, lighter, and more efficient seaplanes.
 Visualizing drag, turbulence, boundary conditions, and otherwise invisible forces using computational fluid dynamics appears to be the next step in perfecting the hydrodynamics of a hull or the aerodynamics of wings, but honestly, I am not sure how much this is used in the aviation world.
 If not, why not?